Hydrazine: Handling and medical surveillance

+NASA Laboratory displaying collections of common rocket-hypergolic propellants.

 A complete surveillance programme for hydrazine should include systematic analysis of biologic monitoring, medical screening and morbidity/mortality information.
 The CDC recommends surveillance summaries and education be provided for supervisors and workers.
 Pre-placement and periodic medical screening should be conducted with specific focus on potential effects of hydrazine upon functioning of the eyes, skin, liver, kidneys, hematopoietic, nervous and respiratory systems.

 Common controls used for hydrazine include process enclosure, local exhaust ventilation and personal protective equipment (PPE).
 Guidelines for hydrazine PPE include non-permeable gloves and clothing, indirect-vent splash resistant goggles, face shield and in some cases a respirator.
 The use of respirators for the handling of hydrazine should be the last resort as a method of controlling worker exposure.
 In cases where respirators are needed, proper respirator selection and a complete respiratory protection program consistent with OSHA guidelines should be implemented.

 For USAF personnel, Air Force Occupational Safety and Health (AFOSH) Standard 48-8, Attachment 8 reviews the considerations for occupational exposure to hydrazine in missile, aircraft and spacecraft systems.
 Specific guidance for exposure response includes mandatory emergency shower and eyewash stations and a process for decontaminating protective clothing.
 The guidance also assigns responsibilities and requirements for proper PPE, employee training, medical surveillance and emergency response.
 USAF bases requiring the use of hydrazine generally have specific base regulations governing local requirements for safe hydrazine use and emergency response.